Detect Anomalies in Industrial Machinery Using Three-Axis Vibration Data

 ensMember = 4; helperPlotVibrationData(trainData, ensMember)

-Extract Features with Diagnostic Feature Designer App
+Extract Features with the Diagnostic Feature Designer App

 Because raw data can be correlated and noisy, using raw data for training machine learning models is not very efficient.
 The Diagnostic Feature Designer app lets you interactively explore and preprocess your data, extract time and frequency domain features, and then rank the features to determine which are most effective for diagnosing faulty or otherwise anomalous systems.
 You can then export a function to extract the selected features from your data set programmatically.
 Open Diagnostic Feature Designer by typing diagnosticFeatureDesigner